-During the financial year ended August 31, 2021, directors of the Company (excluding Donald Bubar, who is an officer of the Company) are paid a base yearly fee of \$5,000.
+During the financial year ended August 31, 2022, directors of the Company (excluding Donald Bubar, who is an officer of the Company) are paid a base yearly fee of \$5,000.

 In addition, pursuant to the Stock Option Plan, the Company typically grants options to purchase Common Shares and DSUs to directors of the Company.
-During the financial year ended August 31, 2021, 1,300,000 options were issued to directors and 475,000 DSUs were awarded to directors.
+During the financial year ended August 31, 2022, 550,000 options were issued to directors and no DSUs were awarded to directors.